ulfschneider/ulf.website/content/posts/accessibility/2020-08-31-six-ways-to-make-your-site-more-accessible.md

 ## Structure
 - Give each page a unique `<title>`.

-<blockquote>The &lt;title&gt; is still the first guarantee or first confirmation that you´ve ended up on the page that you intended to reach.
+<blockquote>The <code>&lt;title&gt;</code> is still the first guarantee or first confirmation that you´ve ended up on the page that you intended to reach.
 <footer><a href="https://tink.uk">Léonie Watson</a>, accessibility expert and screenreader user</footer>
 </blockquote>